illinois-data-curation/is477-fa24-PHS/ProjectPlan.md

 Overview
-The film industry’s influence on global culture is immense, and box office success often becomes a key indicator of a movie’s reach and profitability.
-With a surge in content across various genres, identifying trends and factors that influence high box office earnings has become crucial for studios and analysts alike.
-Our project aims to investigate specific genre-related trends and other variables that correlate with greater box office success, thereby helping industry professionals and researchers understand what makes movies perform well in theaters.
+In the film industry, a movie's box office success has long been one of the primary measures of its impact, reach, and profitability.
+With a growing diversity in genres and content types, understanding the factors that correlate with higher box office earnings has become crucial for studios, distributors, and analysts.
+This project’s goal is to identify trends and variables, specifically focusing on genre-based patterns, that align with higher box office success.
+By leveraging historical box office and movie metadata, we will aim to answer key questions about how genre, budget, and other factors contribute to a film's financial success.
+This analysis can serve as a guide for filmmakers, studios, and analysts in determining what influences audience engagement and maximizes revenue.

 Research Questions
+This project seeks to answer the following research questions:

 What movie genres are associated with higher box office earnings?
+By analyzing revenue data alongside genre information, we intend to identify genres that consistently perform well in terms of box office sales.
+This will involve examining top-grossing movies and looking for genre patterns among them.

 Are there recurring factors across top-performing genres that correlate with high box office revenue?
+Besides genre, this question will allow us to explore other variables, such as the movie’s budget, release timing, and runtime, which may contribute to its box office success.
+Answering this question could provide insights into specific factors that transcend genre and contribute to audience appeal and profitability.

 Team
-Our team has opted for a collaborative approach to ensure a comprehensive analysis, with all members sharing responsibilities across data collection, cleaning, and analysis.
-This structure allows us to leverage collective insights during each project phase, from research and acquisition to integration and reporting.
+Our team is adopting a collaborative approach to ensure comprehensive data analysis, with each team member sharing responsibilities across data collection, cleaning, and analysis phases.
+This structure allows us to collectively leverage our strengths in each area.
+While each member will contribute to all major tasks, specific individuals will take the lead on designated aspects of the project, particularly during the final reporting and visualization stages.
+By maintaining open communication and regular check-ins, we aim to distribute tasks efficiently and provide support to one another throughout the project.

 Datasets

 Box Office Revenue Data
-This dataset provides detailed historical box office revenue figures for various movies, segmented by genre, production budget, release year, and earnings.
-Sourced from The Numbers or Box Office Mojo, the dataset includes columns such as Movie Title, Genre, Domestic Earnings, International Earnings, Worldwide Earnings, Budget, and Release Date.
-This data will allow us to pinpoint genres that consistently perform well at the box office, as well as explore other factors such as budget and international appeal.
+This dataset provides historical box office revenue information for a wide range of movies, covering details such as genre, budget, release date, and both domestic and international earnings.
+We will source this data from either The Numbers or Box Office Mojo, both of which provide reliable box office data for analysis.
+This dataset will allow us to examine trends across various genres, and analyze how budget size correlates with overall box office performance.
+Key columns in this dataset include Movie Title, Genre, Domestic Earnings, International Earnings, Worldwide Earnings, Budget, and Release Date.
+By having access to international and domestic revenue data, we can investigate if certain genres have universal appeal or if some resonate more strongly with domestic audiences.

 Format: CSV file
-Source: Box Office Mojo or The Numbers (freely accessible datasets) IMDB Movie Metadata
+Source: Box Office Mojo or The Numbers, both of which offer data in accessible formats for analysis.
+IMDB Movie Metadata
-This dataset contains comprehensive movie metadata from IMDB, including information on cast, crew, runtime, genres, and user ratings.
-The inclusion of IMDB user ratings and detailed genre breakdowns helps enrich our analysis, as we can correlate viewer preferences, star power, and genre popularity with box office earnings.
-The columns in this dataset include Title, Genre, Director, Cast, Runtime, Rating, and Votes.
+This dataset offers extensive metadata on movies from IMDB, including information on genre, cast, director, runtime, and user ratings.
+IMDB’s vast database provides additional context to each film, helping us enrich our box office analysis with data on star power, director influence, and user engagement through ratings and votes.
+This will allow us to explore correlations between these elements and box office performance.
+For example, we can analyze if movies with higher ratings or specific actors/directors perform better on average.
+The dataset includes columns like Title, Genre, Director, Cast, Runtime, Rating, and Votes.
+This information will be valuable in understanding how factors beyond genre may affect a movie's box office revenue, helping us refine our analysis and offer more nuanced insights.

 Format: CSV file
-Source: IMDB dataset (publicly accessible through IMDb Datasets) Timeline
+Source: IMDB Datasets, available publicly for research and analysis.
+Timeline

 March 20 - March 26 - Data Identification and Preliminary Research
+In the first week, the team will focus on identifying reliable data sources and beginning preliminary research on key industry trends.

-Member 1: Begin drafting the project report, emphasizing the project’s overall goal and refining research questions.
+Member 1 will draft the project report, focusing on refining the research questions and crafting a clear overview of the project’s goals.
-Member 2: Explore various box office and movie metadata datasets, noting each dataset's format, structure, and licensing requirements.
+Member 2 will examine various box office and metadata sources, documenting each dataset’s structure, format, and licensing requirements.
-Member 3: Conduct preliminary research on industry trends and identify specific genre categories to focus on during analysis.
+Member 3 will identify specific genre categories to target in later analysis and conduct background research on existing box office trends.
 March 27 - April 2 - Data Acquisition
+During this phase, the team will obtain and assess the quality of both datasets, ensuring they align well with the project’s objectives.

-Member 1: Help evaluate datasets for suitability and document the acquisition process, ensuring an organized approach to collecting data.
+Member 1 will assist in the evaluation of datasets and document the acquisition process, detailing any challenges faced and initial observations.
-Member 2: Focus on acquiring the box office revenue dataset and verifying its data integrity, especially around key columns like genre and revenue.
+Member 2 will handle the box office data acquisition, running integrity checks to verify revenue and genre data.
-Member 3: Collect IMDB movie metadata, cross-referencing genre and rating information to ensure it complements the revenue data.
+Member 3 will gather the IMDB movie metadata, cross-referencing genre and ratings information to ensure it complements the box office dataset.
 April 3 - April 9 - Data Integration and Initial Analysis
+In this stage, the team will work to integrate and align the two datasets to establish a unified dataset for analysis.

-All Members: Integrate datasets using Python (Pandas) or SQL to align data formats, ensuring genre information is consistently represented.
+All Members: Merge datasets using Python’s Pandas library or SQL to ensure consistency in genre representation and revenue data.
-Member 1: Document the data integration process, noting any challenges in matching data from different sources.
+Member 1 will document the integration process, noting any difficulties in harmonizing data from different sources.
-Member 2 & Member 3: Perform initial analysis, identifying genre-related patterns and determining if additional cleaning is needed.
+Member 2 and Member 3 will begin preliminary analysis to explore potential patterns, checking for missing data or inconsistencies.
 April 10 - April 16 - Data Cleaning and Detailed Analysis
+The data will undergo comprehensive cleaning, preparing it for in-depth analysis.

-All Members: Conduct data cleaning, removing duplicates, handling missing values, and normalizing data across the datasets.
+All Members will participate in data cleaning, removing duplicates, handling null values, and standardizing genre and title formats.
-Member 1: Update the project report to reflect insights from the data cleaning process.
+Member 1 will update the project report with detailed insights from the data cleaning process.
-Member 2 & Member 3: Apply statistical and machine learning techniques (e.g., regression analysis) to examine how genre and other variables impact box office success.
+Member 2 and Member 3 will initiate the main analysis, applying statistical and machine learning techniques, such as regression analysis, to identify patterns and relationships within the data.
 April 17 - April 23 - Visualization and Finalization of Report
+This phase will focus on creating visual representations of the findings and finalizing the report.

-All Members: Develop visualizations that clearly represent findings, such as bar charts for revenue by genre, scatter plots for genre vs. rating, and line charts to show revenue trends over time.
+All Members will collaborate to produce visualizations that clearly represent key findings.
+Examples include bar charts for genre-based revenue, scatter plots for genre vs. rating, and time series plots to show revenue trends.
+Member 1 will ensure the project report integrates all findings and visualizations cohesively.
-Member 1: Integrate findings and visualizations into the project report to create a cohesive narrative.
+Member 2 and Member 3 will fine-tune visualizations and assist with the final sections of the project report, ensuring a polished, professional output.
-Member 2 & Member 3: Refine visualizations, making adjustments as needed to best represent the analysis outcomes.
 April 24 - April 25 - Submission
+In the final days, the team will review the project in its entirety to ensure accuracy and coherence.

-All Members: Conduct a final review of the project report and ensure the GitHub repository is well-organized with clear documentation and finalized code.
+All Members will perform a complete review of the report, GitHub repository, documentation, and code, making final adjustments as necessary before submission.
-This project will contribute valuable insights into the relationship between movie genre and box office performance, helping to identify what makes a movie successful in terms of revenue.
-Through collaborative data analysis and visualization, we aim to provide a data-driven understanding of key trends in movie genres and their correlation with box office success.
+This project will yield valuable insights into how genre, budget, and other factors correlate with box office success.
+The analysis will highlight key trends, and the collaborative team approach will ensure a well-rounded and in-depth investigation of the data.
+By identifying these trends, the project has the potential to inform industry decision-makers on what drives box office revenue, supporting more data-driven content creation strategies in the future.